Contemplations on Tommy Wiseau The Room -- How Flaw Turns Into Greater Success

 Perception, Economy and Business in Media

-The variety of tastes people have towards items and media reveal that all subjectivity is euqal and thus worthy of redemption when it comes to self-examination and self-reflection.
+The variety of tastes people have towards items and media reveal that all subjectivity is equal and thus worthy of redemption when it comes to self-examination and self-reflection.

 Good products sell because they appeal to common taste, not necessarily because they are "objectively good".
 Market demand is what companies seek to make a profitable product.
-To get the most profit to cover up their expanses, production companies depend their product on its ability to appeal to its target audience as much as possible.
+To get the most profit to cover up their expenses, production companies depend on their product to appeal to its target audience as much as possible.

 And thus, people with more unique taste will remain displeased, as their spending power isn't strong enough compared to audiences with greater numbers.
 Of course the greater the audience demanding a certain product, the bigger their collective spending power will be.
 There is therefore a logical reason for the absence of avant-garde-esque products in our corporate-capitalist world: Publishing niche work is less likely to turn a profit after all the investments and allocation of resources made.